NeatNerdPrime/Coach-Onboarding-challenges/my-passport.md

 * [ ] Create your Startup's Watches folder in  [The Watch repository](https://github.com/becodeorg/The-Watch).
 *Proof: the folder*

+* [ ] Suggest one challenge to be added to the Level 2 Challenge to the Head Coach *Proof: an email to your Head Coach with a funny or useful (or both) challenge to be added to Level 2.*

 * [ ] Done ?
 Produce a markdown document with a link to each Challenge's proof on your own GitHub account, and then Claim [The Level 2 Badge](https://badgr.io/issuer/issuers/GM2nrmVDS7mTHE-UWdu39Q/badges/jnRajgUbStOnVnQ_Haelsw) !

 ## Level 3 - The Lead Coach